dancinncoder/dancinncoder/README.md

 1️⃣ I have B2B digital marketing insights due to the 2 years of field experience as a digital marketing specialist

-2️⃣ I know the logic and the functions of languages by studies of linguistics in the university
+2️⃣ I know the logic and the functions of languages by studies of linguistics in the university  <i>(my first computer language was Perl👻)</i>

 ## Check my current projects!